ymykhal/ymykhal/README.md

 ### 👋 Hi, I’m Yuriy Mykhalchuk

-Founder of [Altura Codeworks](https://alturacodeworks.com) — a small software studio focused on dependable .NET, Angular, and React solutions.
+Founder of [Altura Codeworks](https://alturacodeworks.com) — a small software studio focused on dependable .NET, NestJS, Angular, and React solutions.

 I use this profile to host demo projects, prototypes, and technical experiments.